k0sproject/k0smotron/docs/update/update-cluster-pod.md

     spec:
       version: v1.27.2-k0s.0
     ```
-2. Make sure that the [persistence](../resource-reference/k0smotron.io-v1beta2.md#clusterspecpersistence) is configured
+2. Make sure that any extra manifests the control plane needs are supplied via
-to prevent data loss.
-For example:
+`spec.manifests`, so that they are reapplied when the control plane pod is recreated:

    ```yaml
     ---